LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Use the :type:`pdf_doc` type to create a PDF file which could eventually be saved to a hard drive location on the machine running Lasso.
-Use the ``-file`` parameter to define the location and file name, and the ``-size`` parameter to define a pre-defined standard size.
+Use the ``-file`` parameter to define the location and file name, and the ``-size`` parameter to define a predefined standard size.
 This basic example creates a pdf_doc object that is ready to have data added to the first page::

    local(my_file) = pdf_doc(-file='my_file.pdf', -size='A4')

-Start a PDF File With a Custom Page Size
+Start a PDF File with a Custom Page Size
 ----------------------------------------

 Use the :type:`pdf_doc` type with the ``-height`` and ``-width`` parameters to